visualpharm/Lunacy/docs/index_updated.md

 <li>
  <details>
   <summary>
-   <strong> What is the Greatest Size of an Icon That Retrieval Service Can Provide? </strong>
+   <strong> What is the Greatest Size of an Icon I Can Retrieve? </strong>
  </summary>

 The restriction applied to free png icons is 550 px.
 Paying clients may retrieve icons in any size up to 2048 px.